Roxxers/roxbot/docs/commands.md

 #### ;backup

+!!! warning
+    This command can only be exectuted by the owner of the Roxbot instance.

 #### ;blacklist

+!!! warning
+    This command can only be exectuted by the owner of the Roxbot instance.

 #### ;changeactivity

+!!! warning
+    This command can only be exectuted by the owner of the Roxbot instance.

 #### ;changeavatar

+!!! warning
+    This command can only be exectuted by the owner of the Roxbot instance.

 #### ;changenickname

+!!! warning
+    This command can only be exectuted by the owner of the Roxbot instance.

 #### ;changestatus

+!!! warning
+    This command can only be exectuted by the owner of the Roxbot instance.

 #### ;printsettings

+!!! warning
+    Command requires the user has the `manage_guild` permission.

+!!! warning
+    This command cannot be used in private messages.

 #### ;shutdown

+!!! warning
+    This command can only be exectuted by the owner of the Roxbot instance.

 ## Cog Commands

 ### Admin
 The Admin cog adds admin commands to Roxbot which should make moderating a Discord server easier.

+!!! warning
+    This whole cog cannot be used in private messages.

 #### ;ban

+!!! warning
+    Command requires the user **and** Roxbot have the `ban_users` permission.

 #### ;kick

+!!! warning
+    Command requires the user **and** Roxbot have the `kick_users` permission.

 #### ;purge

+!!! warning
+    Command requires the user **and** Roxbot have the `manage_messages` permission.

 #### ;slowmode

+!!! warning
+    Command requires the user **and** Roxbot have the `manage_channels` permission.

 #### ;unban

+!!! warning
+    Command requires the user **and** Roxbot have the `ban_users` permission.

 #### ;warn

+!!! warning
+    Group requires the user has the `kick_users` permission. <small>The logic here is that if a mod can kick a user, they can warn a user too as they are similar in function.</small>

+__;warn add__

+__;warn list__

+__;warn prune__

+__;warn remove__

+__;warn set_limit__

 ### Custom Commands

 #### ;custom

+!!! warning
+    This command group cannot be used in private messages.

 ##### Subcommands

 __;custom add__

+!!! warning
+    Command requires the user has the `manage_messages` permission.

 __;custom edit__

+!!! warning
+    Command requires the user has the `manage_messages` permission.

 __;custom list__

 __;custom remove__

+!!! warning
+    Command requires the user has the `manage_messages` permission.

 ### Fun